 The second way to view the colors is up close and personal.
 On a walk in the woods or a stroll through the meadow, stop and really study not only the colors but the plant featuring the color.
 I was walking our property yesterday and came across this bush probably four feet tall tucked in between an evergreen tree and a Chinese maple tree.
 The little bush had the most incredible colored little clumps of berries I have ever seen.
 They were purple – but not just any purple mind you!
 These little balls of delight were deep, shiny, metallic, iridescent clusters of goodness draped seductively from a thin twig surrounded by small green leaves.
 Tiny, pint-sized beads of color begging to be copied in the world of fashion – simply stunning!

-Take the time to slow down a bit.
+Take the time to slow down a bit during your romantic getaway in Washington State.
 Enjoy the view.
 Walk the walk you have been talking about taking.
 Dust off your hiking boots and go be one with all that is beautiful in the Gorge.
 Remember that our Mt.
 Hood bed and breakfast is the perfect basecamp for your fall fun.
 If you need a recommendation of where to get lost in color and nature just ask – I know where Peter Pan and Tinkerbell live when they are not working (wink, wink).
 But don’t wait too long – these colors won’t be here long!

 A special THANK YOU to recent guest, Richelle Green, r. greene photography, for sharing her stunning photos.